 TIME Coin Documentation

-The TIME Coin testnet is live.
+The TIME Coin mainnet launched April 15, 2026.
 Masternodes are running, block rewards are being distributed, and the GUI wallet is available to install today.

 Welcome to the TIME Coin documentation.
 TIME is a cryptocurrency featuring 10-minute checkpoint blocks, sub-second transaction finality, and a fixed 100 TIME/block emission model with no pre-mine and no halving.